Using Display And Jump Logic In Surveys

 As you can see in the screenshot below, we are setting the condition for the second question, “Are you coming to the party?”.

-We jump to the fourth question (Can you suggest a date for the next party?); if Karen is not coming to the party (i.e., the answer to the second question, “Are you coming to the party?” is No).
+We jump to the fourth question (Can you suggest a date for the next party?); if the answer to the second question, “Are you coming to the party?” is No (i.e., if Karen is not coming to the party).

 For all other cases, we are jumping to the third question, “What are you bringing to the party?”.

-In BlockSurvey, while setting conditions for Display and Jump Logic, there are 4 comparisons that can be done.
+In BlockSurvey, while setting conditions for Display and Jump Logic, 4 types of comparisons can be done.
 These 4 comparisons are listed below.

 • is